All Episodes

 All is good.

-I have a great marriage, wonderful kids, but there just seem to be a missing piece in my life.
+But there just seemed to be a missing piece in my life.

-And so I was like, Who's this Jesus?
+And so I was like, who's this Jesus?

-Well, uh I know the biblical story of these guys following Jesus on a donkey into Jerusalem, and then of course he's crucified, and they scatter, they're afraid for their lives.
+Well, I know the biblical story of these guys following Jesus on a donkey into Jerusalem.

 But three days later, they turned around, they stopped running, and not only that, went to their own grave because they saw something.

-So he overcame death, he did that for us.
+He did that for us.

-Um so I just started writing and witnessing about that and talking about sort of the things I was discovering online, and someone reached out and they said, 'Could you put this in a book and correlate it with your your horse stories in the farm?'
-And so I did.
+And someone reached out and they said, could you put this in a book and correlate it with your horse stories in the farm?

-I wrote a book about four years ago called Unbridled Faith, and it was just there to like witness to people about Christ and that relationship.
+And it was just there to like witness to people about Christ and that relationship.

-It's you don't have to do anything.
+You don't have to do anything.

-You open it, you invite him into your life.
+You invite him into your life.

 And that's when things, Sean, get really interesting.